MobilityData/gtfs-validator/docs/CONTRIBUTING.md

 **Core developers**

 Contributors who actively push to the project.
 They can perform code reviews, request changes, approve and merge Pull Requests.
 Core developers have Write permissions to the repository.
+The current core developers for this project are [Maxime Armstrong](https://github.com/maximearmstrong) and [Brian Ferris](https://github.com/bdferris-v2).
 @TODO how to become a core developer

 **Technical committee**